t-data-h/tdh-gcp/ansible/README.md

 the cluster to be fully operational. (eg. hive warehouse directory and permissions, log directories, hdfs tmp and user paths, etc.).
 To perform these steps, however, the cluster should first be started via tdh-mgr.
-If the ansible steps all worked and the cluster configuration deployed, simply running `tdh-init.sh start` should start HDFS and other services.
-At minimum HDFS should be operational for the post-install step.
+If the ansible steps all worked and the cluster configuration deployed, start HDFS via `hadoop-init.sh start` command and then run the post-install step.

 ## Post-Install: